anna-moore/NSS-GaryWholeSaleGarage-CSharp/README.md

 # NSS-GaryWholeSaleGarage-CSharp

-## Practice: Custom Colors and Sounds
+## Practice: Custom Colors and Sounds (run on terminal with dotnet run)

 1. Move all common properties in your vehicles to a new **`Vehicle`** class.
 1. Create an instance of each vehicle.